YoguiSan/pure-ui/README.md

 - 2.0.0: updated React version to 18.2.0
 - 2.1.0: image components now can have a button in their caption
 - 2.1.1: added type declarations
+- 2.1.2: carousel components now can have buttons in each image